Amal-BB/Tic-Tac-Toe-Game/README.md

    * [JS Validation](media/jsHint.PNG): No errors were returned for `Java Script Code` when passing through the offical [JSHint Validator](https://jshint.com/)

-   * Project **Accessibility** has been checked through [Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome DevTools, the result is shown below for both mobile and desktop.
+   * Project **Accessibility** has been checked through [Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome DevTools, the result is shown below.

      ![Accessibility](media/accessibility.PNG)